thefilesareinthecomputer/google_gemini_pro_chat/README.md

 This is a simple command-line chat interface for the Google Gemini-Pro model.
 The script is designed to be straightforward and easy to extend upon.
 There's no user interface intended for this application, but it can be easily adapted to work with a GUI or web interface.
 The intention for this is an easy copy / paste code template that can be added to any repo for a command line pair programmer or assistant.
+There are 2 alternate variations of the chat assistant - 1 has access to howdoi and 1 has access to wikipedia.

 ## Requirements